HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 - Redis version 6.0.5 or higher
 - PostgreSQL version 11.9 or higher

 This chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/).
+See [Set up an ingress controller for Label Studio Enterprise Kubernetes deployments](ingress_config.html) for more on ingress settings with Label Studio Enterprise.

 Your Kubernetes cluster can be self-hosted or installed somewhere such as Amazon EKS.
-See the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/) for more about deploying an app on Amazon EKS.
+If you're using Amazon Elastic Kubernetes Service (EKS), see [Install Label Studio Enterprise on Amazon Elastic Kubernetes Service (EKS)](install_enterprise_aws_eks.html).

 ### Capacity planning